Why CTL Canada?

 Consistently being exposed to the demands of urban work and commitments to delivery times, we found that we needed to enhance our equipment to lessen our reliance on outside suppliers.
 We've gone to great lengths to custom build crew trucks, drill trucks and equipment to support every possible aspect of our construction program.
 While we still count on suppliers for specialty work like asphalt replacement and surveying, we have the capacity in-house to complete all aspects of the work without worrying about delivery times or subcontractor equipment breakdowns.
 When you have your own excavators, trucks, trailers, road plates, traffic control, locators, winches, tool trucks, mechanics, welders, fabricators, truck drivers, engineers and drillers at the ready, you don't wait long for the help you need.

 Safety?
 Safety.
 Safety!
-In 1999 Keith Hanson asked me what's more important: Cost, Quality, Schedule or Price?
+In 1999 Keith Hanson asked me what's most important: Cost, Quality, Schedule or Price?
 Luckily I had the sense to answer Safety first.
 I knew I was right but I wasn't prepared to answer why.
 He went on to provide an education that I expect I will never forget.
 The lesson went: If you can't complete a job safely, it's not worth doing.
-Secondly, if you don't do it well and deliver a quality product, the product will fail and the client will be unhappy and tell everyone they know.
-(That's not a good place to be.)
+Secondly, if you don't do it well and deliver a quality product, the product will fail and the client will be unhappy and you'll never get another job.
 You're left with cost and schedule, however your client can't start making money if you can't deliver on time.
-Again and opportunity to fail for your client.
+Another opportunity to fail in the eyes of your client.
 Keith's point was that within the mass of construction, price is the detail at the bottom, the bottom line.
 When we started building our safety program in the 90s we were battling to convince our guys that hardhats and traffic signs were a good idea.
 Where we've gotten to has been a mountain of paper and a lot of hard work, but we're consistently top of the class with ACSA, COR and ISNetworld.

 We know that anyone at Joe's Bobcat can dig a hole or spin a rod in an empty field, but if your urban project includes safety, quality and schedule in project deliverables, we'd sure like to step to the front of the class and show you what we can do.